Ramona false memory case: Lawsuit

 In Napa County Superior Court, Gary Ramona, represented by lawyer Richard Harrington, sued Western Medical, Rose, and Isabella, stating that the parties gave his daughter false memories and that the alleged sexual abuse never occurred.
 He asked for $8,000,000 for wages he would have earned if he had not lost his job and general damages.
 Lenore Terr, an advocate of recovered memories, served as the chief witness of the defense.

 Terr was cross-examined on whether Holly Ramona's flashbacks of abuse were accurate, and she stated that the one in which Holly gave a dog oral sex was not accurate.
 During the trial, Harrison Pope, a Harvard University physician and expert on bulimia, stated that bulimia was not influenced by one being sexually assaulted as a child.

-In 1994 the jury voted 10–2 against the defendants, and awarded Ramona $500,000, with half corresponding to damages faced in the future and the other half for wages not being earned.
+In 1994, the jury voted 10–2 against the defendants, and awarded Ramona $500,000, with half corresponding to loss of future wages and the other half loss of past wages.
 Stephanie Ramona stated that she continued to believe the therapists and her daughter.
 Jury foreman Thomas Dudum stated that he disliked how Ramona perceived the verdict as a victory and that the jury intended "to make it clear that we did not believe, as Gary indicates, that these therapists gave Holly a wonder drug and implanted these memories."

 B. Drummond Ayres Jr. of The New York Times stated that the decision bolstered critics against the repressed memory theory.

+In the Harvard Law Review, Bowman and Mertz published an analysis of the Ramona case in the context of California courts’ history of third-party tort liability.
+They reported that the Ramona case was “atypical” and a “major diversion from the current state of tort law.”
+No adequate precedent for the third-party responsibility imposed in Ramona was found, and the authors concluded that the legal system should not hear future lawsuits imposing similar third-party liability upon therapists.